CharanMann/OpenIG-UMA-Extensions/README.md

 3. User friendly UMA Resource name <br />
 4. Persisting UMA ResourceSet id and PAT in OpenDJ <br />

-This features are not currently supported in this extension: <br />
+These features are not currently supported in this extension: <br />
 1. Automatic refresh of PAT, handling expired PAT.
 We can use long-lived access tokens for testing purpose  <br />
 2. Resource share patterns <br />
 3. Remove share from AM using IG REST <br />